HeChuan6956/HeChuan6956.github.io/README.md

-# vuepress-theme-hope Blog Demo
+# Test of HeChuan.Github.io

-This is a blog demo and test for `vuepress-theme-hope`.
+This is a Github.io demo and test for `HeChuan's page`.

 You can use this demo directly via: